-Welcome to Brentwood School home of the Bobcats.
+Welcome to Brentwood School, home of the Bobcats.
 Brentwood began growing leaders in September of 1965.
-Brentwood School was honored in 1965 with a metal sculpture called "The Scholar" which still stands at our entrance today.
+Brentwood School was honoured in 1965 with a metal sculpture called "The Scholar" which still stands at our entrance today.

 This year we will be a strong clowder of bobcats.
-Our school will be made up of approximately 432 students and 34 staff members.
-We are able to offer classes from Kindergarten to Grade 6 alongside a LOGOS Christian Education Program.
-Brentwood is also a lead site for many specialized school programs.
-We offer a GOALS class for grades 1-6 students.
+Our school will be made up of approximately 450 students and 33 staff members.
+We offer classes from kindergarten to Grade 6 and a LOGOS Christian Education Program.
+Brentwood is the site for the specialized GOALS program for grades 1-6 students.